 Libraries are in an ideal position to act as a focal point and can host a coding session.
 Either the staff can lead the session or someone who is confident and familiar with coding from the local community can share their skills.
 Read CILIP’s blog: Libraries — how they can improve our Digital Literacy

-Schools can get involved
+Schools and Code Clubs can get involved

 Children are learning coding but many parents don’t understand what their children are doing and many non-specialist teachers and governors feel they have missed out on these skills.